 Our journal production standards are high quality, and our annual print edition comes out every spring.
 We have no restrictions as to form, but strongly prefer poems of under 50 lines.
 Crosswinds considers poems from seasoned writers to newer voices and sponsors an annual poetry contest with $1,350.00 in awards.
 The contest is judged by well-regarded poets.
 For guidelines, visit our contest page.

-Congratulations to our 2017 contest winners!!
+Congratulations to last year’s contest winners!!

 Judge: Lisa Starr – Poet Laureate Emeritus of Rhode Island

 First Prize: $1,000 – Jack Cooper of California for Of Longing

 Second Prize: $250 – AE Hines of Oregon for Financial Advisor

 Third Prize: $100 – Jed Myers of Washington State for This Day